nvictus/pqdict/README.rst

 Why would I want something like that?
 -------------------------------------

-Indexed priority queues can be used to drive simulations, priority schedulers, optimization algorithms, multiway merging of streams of prioritized data, and other applications where priorities of already enqueued items may frequently change.
+Indexed priority queues can be used to drive simulations, priority schedulers, and optimization algorithms, merge of streams of prioritized data, and other applications where priorities of already enqueued items may frequently change.

-A simple and well-known application for mutable priorities is `Dijkstra's algorithm <https://gist.github.com/nvictus/6260717>`__.
-Another use case example from my experience is to speed up simulations of stochastic processes such as chemical reaction networks.

 Usage
 --------

-By default, ``PQDict`` uses a min-heap, meaning **smaller** priority keys have **higher** priority.
+By default, ``PQDict`` uses a min-heap, meaning **smaller** priority keys give an item **higher** priority.
 Use ``PQDict.maxpq()`` to create a max-heap priority queue.

 .. code:: python